vwkd/code-system/src/languages/wasm/component.md

 ### Package

+- set of interfaces and worlds
+- defined in files in the same directory that all use the file extension `wit`

 basis of sharing types and definitions in an ecosystem of components

-- a collection of interfaces and worlds
-- defined in files in the same directory that all use the file extension `wit`

 Types can be imported between interfaces within a package and additionally from other packages through IDs.